enigma131/Ventoy/README.md

 # Ventoy

 This is a fork from [original Ventoy V1.0.71 module](https://github.com/ventoy/Ventoy).
 This modified version will try to install locally on hard disk 0 in partition 2 in replacement of MSR one.
 Menu will be done by adding a grub line for it.
 My try is done on GPT system.
+Functionality was asked [here](https://github.com/ventoy/Ventoy/issues/1426) but not done.

 ## Installing/compiling: